HIST239 American Pop Culture: History of Rock

 - HIST239 American Pop Culture: History of Rock

 - II.
 Number of Credits

 Because "American Pop Culture: History of Rock," is identified as both MUSC107 and HIST239, students should register for the course number that appropriately applies to their current Program of Study (Music, History, etc.) and/or is compatible with degree-specific transferability requirements.

 - VI.
 Catalog Course Description

-- This course will focus on American popular culture through the lens of rock-n-roll music, including rock's roots, influences, and impact on popular culture.
-Students will experience the subtleties, power, and excitement of the music.
+- This course focuses on American popular culture through the lens of rock-n-roll music, including rock's roots, influences, and impact on popular culture.
+Students experience the subtleties, power, and excitement of the music.

 - VII.
 Required Course Content and Direction